 Previously, only peat soils, which have a peat layer of at least 40 cm within the first 120 cm, were included, but with this new definition also the peaty soils, in Dutch called 'moerige gronden', which have a peat layer of 5-40 cm within the first 80 cm, are included.
 Based on the available data sets, two different approaches for the emission factors have been developed.
-For CO2 emissions from cultivated organic soils the methodology is described in Kuikman et al. (2005).
+For CO_2 emissions from cultivated organic soils2 the methodology is described in Kuikman et al. (2005).
 This method is based on subsidence as a consequence of oxidation of organic matter.
-For the peaty soils, another approach was used, based on a large data set of soil profile descriptions over time (de Vries et al. in press).
-From this data set the average loss rate of peat, was derived from the change in thickness of the peat layer over time.
+For the peaty soils, another approach was used, based on a large data set of soil profile descriptions over time (De Vries et al. in press).